ZhengYang/dc_fdw/README.md

 ###Usage

-The following parameters can be set on a document collection foreign server:
+The following parameters can be set on a document collection foreign table:

 	data_dir      [where the files in a document collection are located] index_dir     [where the index files are located: postings file, dictionary file]